TMS Evolution: A Provider’s Perspective

 Shippers have numerous Transportation Management System (TMS) options, but they are farther from feature and price parity than you may imagine.
 While many TMS core tenants are now commodities, there are significant gaps, strengths, and weaknesses across the main players.

-At a fundamental level, a TMS is an application that helps a shipper move freight to meet customers’ expectations.
+At a fundamental level, a transportation management system is an application that helps a shipper move freight to meet customers’ expectations.
 Let’s examine past and current solutions and look ahead to what’s on the horizon.

 Technology advances transform transportation management systems.
 In the early days of TMS, circa 2000, you could find beneficial individualized tools, which lived in silos.
 Data entry was prevalent, integrations were scarce (or highly custom and expensive), and capabilities were limited.
 This worked because many shippers still leveraged individual carrier websites and had dizzying workflow, disconnected datasets and no business intelligence expectations.